libp2p/specs/connections/simopen.md

 B ---> A: responder
 ```

-In the unlikely case where both peers selected the same integer, they
+In the unlikely case where both peers selected the same integer, connection
-generate a fresh one and enter another round of the protocol.
-If
-multiple rounds of the protocol result in the same integers, this is
-indicative of a bug and both peers should abort the connection.
+establishment fails.

 ## Implementation Considerations